rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 ### Quick Hit: Embedding `<video>`

 While writing this post, I used my first [HTML \<video\> tag][video-tag] for the short clip of VS Code you've seen above (hopefully).
 I thought using this over an embedded GIF was worth it, assuming `<video>` should be widely supported by modern browsers, and MP4 files should also not be a problem on most platforms.
-In this case, the GIF I linked for compatibility is 18MB, while the MP4 measures only 6MB before and 1MB after compression [^vcomp] – seems worth it.
+In this case, the GIF I originally wanted to embed is 18MB, while the MP4 measures only 6MB before and 1MB after compression [^vcomp] – seems worth it.

 [^vcomp]: If anyone cares: I used `ffmpeg -i input.mp4 -vcodec libx264 -crf 23 output.mp4` for compression